 Air-quenching is a more sophisticated process which cools off the coffee beans by pulling air through the beans – no water is added to the cooling process, which helps to maintain the quality and robustness of the coffee roast.

-In conclusion, finding out how to grind coffee beans is an important step in ensuring that you can achieve the most consistent grind and bring out the flavour of the coffee beans.
+In conclusion, finding out how to grind coffee beans is an important step in ensuring that you can achieve the most consistent grind and bring out the flavor of the coffee beans.

 This allows these aromas and oil extracts to seep into the coffee during the brewing process, which creates a smooth blend of heavenly coffee.
 It is important to remember that many factors can influence the quality of the coffee grind, but ultimately you should grind your coffee beans only before you are ready to brew.